AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 You can use filters in Analysis Workspace in any of the following ways:

-### Add filters to a column in a freeform table

-When you add filters to a column in a freeform table, the filters apply to all content within the table column.

-### Break down dimensions with a filter

-You can break down dimensions and dimension items in Analysis Workspace with filters.

-For more information, see [Break down dimensions in Workspace](/help/components/dimensions/t-breakdown-fa.md).

 ### Add filters to a panel

 When you add filters to a panel, the filters apply to all content within the panel.

 For information about how you can use the filter drop zone on a panel to filter your panel, see [Drop zone](/help/analysis-workspace/c-panels/panels.md#drop-zone) in [Panels overview](/help/analysis-workspace/c-panels/panels.md).

+### Add filters to a column in a freeform table

+When you add filters to a column in a freeform table, the filters apply to all content within the table column.

 ### Use filters when creating calculated metrics